AverinTimur/Server/README.md

 This folder contains some static files.
 For example it's html, http templates, images and others.
 * RESPONSE.txt is server's http response

 ## server.cpp
+This file is server's class

+## program.cpp
-This file is project's core with server's function
+This file is project's core that start function

 # Start
 ## C++